Microchip-MPLAB-Harmony/pmci/readme.md

 - [Microchip MPLAB® Harmony](https://www.microchip.com/mplab/mplab-harmony)
 - [Microchip MPLAB® Harmony Pages](https://microchip-mplab-harmony.github.io/)

 This repository contains the MPLAB® Harmony 3 PMCI middleware stacks.
-This repository provides MCTP and SPDM stack libraries which allows easy addition of platform managment protocols in an application project.
+This repository provides MCTP, SPDM and PLDM stack libraries which allows easy addition of platform managment protocols in an application project.
-This repo also contains links to example applications which demonstrate the use of SPDM and MCTP stacks.
+This repo also contains links to example applications which demonstrate the use of SPDM, MCTP and PLDM stacks.

 - [Release Notes](./release_notes.md)
 - [MPLAB® Harmony License](mplab_harmony_license.md)